jswymer/mydoctest/articles/sales-how-invoice-sales.md

     ms.devlang="na"
     ms.tgt_pltfrm="na"
     ms.workload="na"
-    ms.date="05/12/2016"
+    ms.date="08/26/2016"
     ms.author="SorenGP" />

 # How to: Invoice Sales

 You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 **Note**: You must use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
+If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use sales orders.
+For more information, see [How to: Make Drop Shipments](sales-how-drop-shipment.md).
 In all other aspects, sales orders work the same way as sales invoices.
 For more information, see [How to: Invoice Sales](sales-how-sell-products.md).

 You can negotiate with the customer by first creating a sales quote, which you can convert to a sales invoice when you agree on the sale.
 For more information, see [How to: Make Offers](sales-how-make-offers.md).